tobimichael96/helm-chart/generic-helm/README.md

 ## What does it include?

-- Deployment: includes the container, labeling, environment variables, volumes, probes and rolling updates
+- Deployment: includes the container, labeling, environment variables, volumes
 - HPA (HorizontalPodAutoscaler): scaled horizontal; disabled by default
 - Service
 - Ingress